BavoDebraekeleer/cheat-sheet/General/solid.md

 ### Key Takeaways

 - Subtypes must be substitutable for their base types.
 - Ensure base type invariants are enforced.
-Make sure not the break them when implementing base types or interfaces.
+Make sure not to break them when implementing base types or interfaces.
 - Identify problems by looking for:
 	- Type checking
 	- `null` checking